-JavaScript The with Statement
+JavaScript with Statement – Usage and Cautions

 The with statement is used to extend the scope chain for a block of code.
 It allows you to add objects’ properties to the current scope, so you can access those properties without using the object name repeatedly.
 While it can be useful in some cases, it is generally considered bad practice in modern JavaScript due to potential issues with readability, maintainability, and the possibility of variable conflicts.